pojntfx/skysweeper/README.md

 - **Increase your privacy**: By decreasing your digital footprint, SkySweeper can help you more easily exercise your right to be forgotten.
 - **Move on**: By deleting your old skeets, SkySweeper makes it easier for you to move on from positions you no longer hold.
-- **Configure what should be deleted**: SkySweeper allows you to set the maximum post age, only after which skeets will be deleted.
+- **Configure what should be deleted**: SkySweeper allows you to set the maximum post age, after which older skeets will be deleted.

 ## Installation